guthrielab/MAST/README.md

 The environment set up has been tested on Conda 23.7.4.

-To clone the repository, please run the code below in your root folder.
-At this point, the workflow assumes you are in your home directory.
+To clone the repository, please run the code below.

 ```
 git clone https://github.com/guthrielab/MAST